-‘Clean’ design is pegged to become one of the most eminent design trends of 2021, and beyond.
-Ahead of her highly awaited keynote discussion on Clean Design at Sleep & Eat Virtual, Founder of Rottet Studio, Lauren Rottet, shares her exclusive 5 top tips on designing a ‘clean’ hotel room.
+Ahead of her highly awaited keynote discussion on the topic at Sleep & Eat Virtual, Founder of Rottet Studio, Lauren Rottet, shares her exclusive 5 top tips on designing a ‘clean’ hotel room.
 Explore the rest of the Sleep & Eat Conference agenda.

 1. Be Clean and Look Clean

 The room of the future needs to not only be clean, it needs to “look clean” – gone are the days of a dark moody room with tufted lounge chairs and all sorts of other places for dirt and germs to hide.
 Welcome a room where the guest can turn up the lights to truly see.
 Use lighter colors and add more light!

 Just think of all the things the guest touches and try to eliminate them!
 Remote controls, alarm clocks, landline phone, room key, door handles, light switches, door locks, room service menu, amenities menu, etc. etc. Truthfully in 2020, it is possible to go mostly touchless, so let’s do it.
 Smart TV’s Lighting controls, voice command - Know your technology so you can integrate it into a simple user friendly system!

 Date stamped cleaning with notes on how and with what the various parts of the room were cleaned- We have all seen the tape on the door noting that the room has been cleaned and not entered, but does it say what date and time is was cleaned and with what product?